About Rooftop: Our History

 Rooftop - Our History

 In 2005, a woman walked into Christ Church Cathedral on a Sunday morning asking for assistance.
-She had lost her job waitressing, and she had $125 left to pay toward her rent.
-Bill and Fletch Coke were greeters that morning and invited her to come in and call 211, the United Way’s helpline.
+She had lost her waitressing job, and $125 left to pay toward her rent.
+Bill and Fletch Coke were greeters that morning.
+They invited her to come in and call 211, the United Way’s helpline.
 She was frustrated.
-She had already called 211 and they suggested she contact a local congregation.
-The Coke’s figured out how to help this woman and seed was planted.
-Bill, who passed away in March of 2024 and his wife, Fletch, have always had a compelling desire to try and find solutions to the issue in our community.
+She had already called 211, and they suggested she contact a local congregation.
+The Cokes figured out how to help this woman, and a seed was planted.
+Bill, who passed away in March of 2024, and his wife, Fletch, have always had a compelling desire to try to find solutions to the issue in our community.

 A few days and several phone calls later revealed that many congregations were frequently facing similar requests.
-While churches often gave assistance, there was no screening process, no tracking process, and much uncertainty as to what long-term benefits each assistance brought.
+While churches often assisted, there was no screening or tracking process.
 A gathering of fifteen area churches led to the formation of Rooftop, where funds were pooled, applicants were screened, and assistance was awarded.

-Throughout its twenty-year journey, Rooftop has maintained a consistent mission to Keep Nashville Housed.
-The organization offers temporary rent or mortgage assistance to residents of Davidson County who are cost-burdened, spending 30% or more of their income toward housing.
+Throughout its twenty-year journey, Rooftop consistently maintained its mission to Keep Nashville Housed.
+The organization offers temporary rent or mortgage assistance to residents of Davidson County who are cost-burdened, spending 30% or more of their income on housing.
 Rooftop has actively participated in the community during times of disaster, including the flood of 2010, the tornado in 2020, the COVID-19 pandemic, and most recently, Winter Storm Fern.
 They have also partnered with local congregations, the Community Assistance Network (formerly known as the Financial Assistance Network), and the Eviction Right to Counsel.
-This mission all began with a single woman seeking help and a responsive community rallying together with a resounding YES.
+The mission began with a single woman seeking help, leading to a community that responded with a resounding YES.

 Help Nashville Stay Housed.